 Running Studies in Your Organization

-In 2014, Andrew Begel and Nachiappan Nagappan surveyed both researchers and engineers at Microsoft to find out which questions practitioners most want answered and which research methods they find credible [Begel2014].
+In 2014, Andrew Begel and Nachiappan Nagappan surveyed researchers and engineers at Microsoft to find out which questions practitioners most want answered [Begel2014].
 The top questions were practical: how do I hire the right people?
 How do I improve team productivity?
 How do I reduce technical debt?
 The most credible methods, in practitioners' view, were those that used their own data from their own systems.
-Practitioners did not want controlled experiments or thematic analyses of interviews with strangers—they wanted evidence from people like them, in contexts like theirs.
+Practitioners did not want controlled experiments or thematic analyses of interviews with strangers; they wanted evidence from people like them, in contexts like theirs.
+We created these lessons because you probably do too.

 Ethical Considerations